Civil Law Factsheets

 Note that the workplace can include events that are organised by your employer, but occur outside of ‘work’ e.g. social functions, conferences or work trips.

 Time limits vary depending on the area of law.

 Complaints to the AHRC under the Anti-Discrimination Act need to commence within 6 months after the offensive conduct occurs.
 However, If the offensive conduct occurred prior to 13 April 2017, you have 12 months to lodge a complaint with the AHRC.

 In other circumstances with a personal injury component, you have 3 years to begin legal action.

 Speak to one of our solicitors to understand more about the time limits and what this means for you.

-Read about how we assisted CN to negotiate a severance payment after she was subjected to workplace harassment and bullying by her boss.
+See how we assisted CN to negotiate a severance payment after she experienced workplace harassment and bullying by her boss.
 She was exposed to offensive and inappropriate behaviour which caused her to suffer stress, fear and anxiety to the extent that she did not want to return to the workplace.

-If you have been harassed in the workplace, speak to one of our civil lawyers who can advise you on your legal options.
+If you have experienced harassment in the workplace, speak to one of our civil lawyers who can advise you on your legal options.
 Call us on (02) 9261 4281 to book a free initial consultation.